stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 For more information about how search works in Stormpath, please see the [Search Section] of the REST Reference section.

 d.
-How To Manage an Account's Password
+How to Manage an Account's Password
 ======================================

 In Stormpath, password policies are defined on a Directory level.
 Specifically, they are controlled in a **Password Policy** resource associated with the Directory.
 Modifying this resource also modifies the behavior of all Accounts that are included in this Directory.